-The Part D ICL (Initial Coverage Limit) for 2022 is $4.430.
+The Part D ICL (Initial Coverage Limit) for 2023 is $4,660.
 During the ICL phase, your Part D plan will cover the majority of your prescription costs.
-If your prescription costs exceed $4,430 you go into the coverage gap phase ("donut hole")
+If your prescription costs exceed $4,660 you go into the coverage gap phase ("donut hole")

-After your 2022 gross drug costs have reached $4,330, you will enter the Coverage Gap phase.
+After your gross drug costs have reached $4,660, you will enter the Coverage Gap phase.
 This is where you will pay 25% of your medication's retail cost.
-While the price of A generic drug is a prescription medication that has the same active ingredient formula as a brand-name drug.
-Generic drugs usually cost less than brand-name drugs. might not be much different, what you pay for brand-name drugs will be higher (because you're paying 25% of the full price).
-This will continue until you reach $7,050 in True Out Of Pocket Costs (TrOOP).
+While the price of generic drugs might not be much different, what you pay for brand-name drugs will be higher (because you're paying 25% of the full price).
+This will continue until you reach $7,400 in True Out Of Pocket Costs (TrOOP).

 Some plans offer additional gap coverage, so look for it on the plan information pages.

-After you have spent $7,050 in 2022, you get out of the coverage gap phase and you automatically receive "catastrophic coverage".
-In this phase, you will only have to pay a small percentage of Coinsurance is a percentage of the total you are required to pay for a medical service. or payment on covered drugs for the rest of the year.
+After you have spent $7,400 in true out-of-pocket costs on your medications, you get out of the coverage gap phase and you automatically receive "catastrophic coverage".
+In this phase, you will only have to pay a small percentage of coinsurance or payment on covered drugs for the rest of the year.

 - Your plan's deductible;